Profile information

 Description

-We, mother and daughter, run a 15-acres smallholding in the southern part of the Netherlands..
+We, mother and daughter, live on a 15-acres smallholding/hobby farm in the southern part of the Netherlands.

 Our farm borders on the woods; the environment is beautiful and quiet.
 A nice starting point for long walks and cycling trips, while yet we are less than a mile away from the nearest village.

-I, the mother, (a linguist by education,) tend to most of the other chores: fruit trees, vegetable garden, fences, sawing/splitting wood for the wood stove, etc.
+I, the mother, (a linguist by education,) run the hobby farm, which entails tending the other animals, the fruit trees and vegetable garden, sawing/splitting wood for the wood stove, etc.

 There is always a great variety of things to be done around here, and it will be obvious we are looking for Workawayers who like animals and who are used to - and like to do - outdoors work.Types of help and learning opportunities